-Since the goal was to compare responses from organizations that did and did not apply for community grants, the potential respondents and data collection windows were informed by this goal.
-The survey was distributed to all organizations that were notified about the grants, participated in an RFP information session, submitted questions on the RFP website, and/or applied for a grant so that Harder+Company could compare the responses of applicants, potential applicants (those who considered applying), and non-applicants.
+Since the goal was to compare responses from organizations that did and did not apply for community grants, the survey was distributed to all organizations that were notified about the grants, participated in an RFP information session, submitted questions on the RFP website, and/or applied for a grant.
 People who received these invitations were also invited to share the link with organizations or listservs representing organizations eligible for this funding.
-The surveys were distributed at the end of July 2019, right after proposals were due so that the experience of applying was recent enough that applicants could recall their experiences and non-applicants could remember what dissuaded them from applying Individuals were also asked to share the survey link with any relevant list serves or contacts to which the RFP had been distributed.
+The surveys were distributed at the end of July 2019, right after proposals were due.
+Individuals were also asked to share the survey link with any relevant list serves or contacts to which the RFP had been distributed.